 Lindsey Yudkoff will be graduating from Columbia University’s School of Social Work in May 2017, with a concentration in social policy.
 Prior to her graduate school studies, Lindsey operated as a member of the Evidence-Based Practice Team within the Annie E. Casey Foundation where her work focused on promoting empirically based programs, practices and policies within all child-related systems.
 Lindsey first became involved with the Foundation as an intern in the summer of 2011, where due to her strong work performance, she was hired into a full-time position as the first-ever Bachelor degree graduate in the unit’s Model Refinement and Tool Development sub-team.
 Lindsey holds a strong interest in improving the efficiency and efficacy of social service initiatives.
 She holds a Bachelor’s degree in Leadership Studies from the University of Richmond.

-Dr. Brooke Ziegelbaum is currently a postdoctoral fellow at Cognitive Behavioral Psychology of NY where she provides individual treatment and neuropsychological testing to children, adolescents, and adults.
+Dr. Brooke Ziegelbaum is the director of Columbia University’s Global Mental Health Program’s Young Professional’s board and a licensed clinical psychologist at Cognitive Behavioral Psychology of NY where she provides individual treatment and neuropsychological testing to children, adolescents, and adults.
 She is also the trainee Member at Large for the American Psychological Association’s Emerging Adulthood Special Interest Group.
 Brooke received her doctorate in clinical psychology from La Salle University after completing her predoctoral internship at Albert Einstein College of Medicine/Montefiore Medical Center.

-Chelsea Ziegelbaum is the Director of Investments at Rouse Properties, a subsidiary of Brookfield Asset Management, where she invests in large scale retail real estate across the United States.
+Chelsea Ziegelbaum is an associate at Brookfield Asset Management where she focuses on retail real estate investments.
+She previously worked at Rouse Properties as the director of acquisitions.
 She received her B.A. in Economics from Hamilton College.